Fishbowl1864/elgeis-resourcepack/README.md

 # The Simple Tutorial

+The purpose of this tutorial is to add a texture to a renamed item - for example, renaming a totem to "Goatem of Undying" will result in the goatem.png texture being displayed for that item.

-*A sample "Goatem of Undying" is provided for your reference at assets/minecraft/optifine/cit/goatem*
+*A sample rename texture for "Goatem of Undying" is provided for your reference at assets/minecraft/optifine/cit/goatem*

 1. Create a folder for each item you wish to retexture inside assets/minecraft/optifine/cit/.
 That folder should be named the custom name or a shorthand (for housekeeping).
 2. Inside that folder provide a *(32x32 or smaller)* icon for the texture, named the same as your folder (for simplicity).